SoylentAquamarine/SoylentAquamarine/README.md

-- 👋 Hi, I’m @FrankensteinRomeo
+- 👋 Hi, I’m @SoylentAquamarine
 - 👀 I’m interested in ... stuff
 - 🌱 I’m currently learning ...
 Cybersecurity at WGU
 - 💞️ I’m looking to collaborate on ... stuff